There’s a huge range of services your business can choose from to both support society and impress your increasingly woke customers.

 You spend one third of your life at work, so it goes without saying how important it is to our lives and happiness.
 A good job is not just about how big the salary is, it’s about the commute, your colleagues, working hours, proximity to Pret…

 In the UK, work related stress, anxiety and depression affects over half a million people each year and is the cause of 12 million working days lost.
-Wellbeing SOS tackles this problem by supporting organisations to build effective mental health and wellbeing strategies which will be embedded into working practices and organisational culture.
+Mindfulness gurus Headspace offer business packages proven to reduce stress while increasing focus.

 The Skip Garden is one of our favourite places in London.
 Hidden away in the Kings Cross development, they run an urban garden and cafe while supporting young people from disadvantaged backgrounds.
 They have a great space that you can hire for inspiring events and can even sort out food.
 And if you want to offer booze at your do, check out Pretty Decent Beer Co.